catarina-mtpires/catarina-mtpires/README.md

 # 👋 Hi, I am Catarina

-I am a 25 year-old Data Scientist from Lisbon 🇵🇹 currently living in Berlin 🇩🇪.
+I am a Data Scientist from Lisbon currently living in Karlsruhe, Germany.

-I found my passion for Data Science in my 3rd year of Bachelors, after choosing Artificial Intelligence as an optional subject.
-Since then, I have learned how to use Python to analyse, clean, and process data (with emphasis in Biological signals and images), create machine learning models, among other things!
-I have also developed my master's thesis about machine learning uncertainty quantification, with focus on outlier detection.
+I discovered my passion for Data Science during my Biomedical Engineering degree, after choosing Artificial Intelligence as an optional subject.
+This interest led me to develop my master's thesis on machine learning uncertainty quantification, with a focus on outlier detection.

-Currently, I have been working as a Data Scientist for over a year and I have deepened the knowledge I gained from my studies while working in an Agile environment and learning new technologies.
+Since then, I have been working with Python to build robust machine learning and forecasting models.
+For the past 3 years, I have worked as a Data Scientist in the chemicals market, improving price forecasting models and delivering end-to-end solutions in an Agile environment.

 ## 🌱 Technologies I know